 The unrelenting encroachment of the secular worldview into educational curriculum and the classroom was a huge factor in our decision to homeschool our kids through high school.
-This worldview allows no room for and regularly belittles any belief in God and his revelation to us in his Word.
+Just because something comes from a secular perspective does not necessarily mean it is false.
+But this worldview very often allows no room for and regularly belittles any belief in God and his revelation to us in his Word.
 We wanted to do all we could to prepare our kids to deal with this before they went out on their own.

 Secular Worldview Undermining Economics Curriculum

-Sadly, most homeschoolers are not familiar with the secular philosophical underpinnings that have taken over the study of history and the social sciences.
+Sadly, most homeschoolers are not familiar with the secular philosophical underpinnings that have taken over the study of history, government, and economics.
 These assumptions are now part of almost any high school course of study—even homeschool curricula.
 This began when atheist philosophers asserted that nature is all there is and every human being is just another animal.
 Since they removed God from their thinking, they argued for legal and moral positivism, which says that what is right is whatever we as a culture or a government declare is right, without regard to any type of higher moral law.
-The individual person, they argued, only has rights and a law to live by because a government has put them in place.
+The individual person, they argued, only has rights and a law to live by because a government has put those laws in place.
 There are no God-given rights and there is no natural law that we should adhere to.

 In the sphere of political economy—where the study of government and economics intersect, it was the English philosopher Jeremey Bentham who introduced this concept into the field of study.
 Simply stated, the underlying moral philosophy of Bentham and his followers is that public policy should be determined solely on a cost/benefit analysis without any consideration of God-given natural rights or his moral law.
 Whatever makes the greatest number of people happy is what is right to do.
 As such, the rights of the individual could be trampled on if it is thought to promote the “common good.”
 Thus, if the benefits of taking something from one person to give it to someone else outweigh the costs imposed, then it should be done.
 This idea, which became known as utilitarianism, made its way into mainstream economics in the early 20th century via mathematical modeling, which was often based on some very unrealistic assumptions.